blyxxyz/Python-PHP-Bridge/README.md

  |  Class methods defined here:
  |
  |  array(val) -> dict from phpbridge.objects.PHPClass
- |      Cast a value to an array
+ |      Cast a value to an array.
  |
  |      @param mixed $val
  |